joshbruce/fourth-earth-raw/public/content.md

 While they are less of a blank canvas, each successive guide extends the previous.

 Thank you for making the time and considering Fourth Earth RAW.
 All feedback is welcome.
-The easiest way to give feedback is on [GitHub](https://github.com/joshbruce/fourth-earth-raw) where you can also see upcoming changes.
+The easiest way to give feedback is to leave a [GitHub](https://github.com/joshbruce/fourth-earth-raw)issue and where you can also see upcoming changes.

 ## References and inspirations

 Fourth Earth RAW started from attempting to apply one or more of the following systems to the Fourth Earth setting and theme.
 There were parts of each system that we appreciated and some we didn't; it happens.
-We can't give full credit to any one system, we can't say we knew about each of them before making certain decisions, and we can't say we actually know the systems in their entireties.
-With that said, we can say if you don't like Fourth Earth RAW in its entirety, you might appreciate the following more.
+We can't give full credit to any one system, we can't say we knew about each of them before making certain decisions, and we can't say we actually know the systems in their entirety.
+With that said, we can say if you don't like Fourth Earth RAW in its entirety, you might appreciate the following.

 - [7DSystem](http://www.7dsystem.com)
 - [Cypher System](http://cypher-system.com)